vectara/vectara-docs/www/docs/learn/enable-keyword-text-matching.md

 sidebar_label: Keyword Search
 ---

-Vectara disables exact and Boolean text matching by default, which is similar to a traditional, keyword-based search.
-Exact keyword matching is particularly useful in environments that do not require [semantic search](/docs/learn/semantic-search/semantic-search-overview) where specific phrases and terms are crucial to the desired outcome.
-This can include information in legal, compliance, technical fields where you might need specific error codes of system specifications.
+import {Config} from '@site/docs/definitions.md';

+In some specialized fields such as legal, compliance, and technical domains, relying solely on [semantic search](/docs/learn/semantic-search/semantic-search-overview) can miss information tied to specific phrases or terms.
+By default, Vectara optimizes for semantic understanding and disables exact and Boolean text matching, which is similar to a traditional, keyword-based search.
+However, users can enable precise keyword matching by setting the `lexical_interpolation` value to `1` at query time.

+Vectara offers flexibility in balancing keyword matching with advanced semantic capabilities.
+Keyword search is particularly useful when searching for specific legal clauses, regulations, error codes, and precise identifiers.
+This level of control enables users to tailor their searches to the specific requirements of their domain, balancing between semantic understanding and exact keyword matching as needed.

-You enable exact keyword matching, which disables neural retrieval, by specifying the `lexical_interpolation` value as `1` at query time, specifically in the `search` object:
+To enable exact keyword matching and disable neural retrieval, specify the `lexical_interpolation` value as `1` in the `search` object at query time:

 ```json
 "search": {